kazimali07/pdfrag/README.md

-# Ask Mr. Data Modeler 🤖
+# New Rag Test App 🤖

 An intelligent AI-powered assistant that helps you understand and analyze data models through natural conversation.
 Built with Streamlit and powered by OpenAI's language models.